RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation: Introduction

 \section{Introduction}

-In recent years, modern learning and decision-making paradigms, e.g. Generative Adversarial Networks (GANs), robust reinforcement learning, and multi-agent competitive systems, have triggered a renewed interest in study of the broader domain of min-max optimization and Variational Inequalities (VIs).
+In recent years, modern learning and decision-making paradigms, e.g., Generative Adversarial Networks (GANs), adversarial training, Distributionally Robust Optimization (DRO), robust reinforcement learning, and multi-agent competitive systems, have triggered a renewed interest in the study of the broader domain of min-max optimization and Variational Inequalities (VIs).
 Formally, consider the problem of finding an equilibrium state $\theta^* \in \mathcal{X} \subset \mathbb{R}^p$ such that the variational condition $\langle F(\theta^*), \theta - \theta^* \rangle \ge 0,$ for all $\theta \in \mathcal{X},$ is satisfied, where $F: \mathbb{R}^p \to \mathbb{R}^p$ represents the driving operator of the system.
-In the unconstrained regime where $\mathcal{X} = \mathbb{R}^p$, this condition collapses to the root-finding problem $F(\theta^*) = 0.$ This formalism encompasses many applications: In pure minimization tasks, the operator represents a conservative gradient field, $F(\theta) = \nabla f(\theta)$, where the underlying geometry is governed by potential energy dissipation.
-However, in min-max games and generalized VIs, the operator $F$ frequently exhibits non-conservative, skew-symmetric (rotational) components (e.g. the classical bilinear min-max games).
+In the unconstrained regime where $\mathcal{X} = \mathbb{R}^p$, this condition reduces to the root-finding problem $F(\theta^*) = 0.$ This formalism encompasses many applications: In pure minimization tasks, the operator represents a conservative gradient field, $F(\theta) = \nabla f(\theta)$, where the underlying geometry is governed by potential energy dissipation.
+However, in min-max games and generalized VIs, the operator $F$ frequently exhibits non-conservative, skew-symmetric (rotational) components (e.g., the classical bilinear min-max games).